15 min read

 According to the IRS, reverse mortgages are not taxable.

 Beyond being at least 62 years old, other reverse mortgage requirements are pretty simple and easy to qualify for.
-Let’s look into what it takes to be eligible for a reverse mortgage.
+While the minimum age requirement is 62, there is no maximum age limit for applicants, allowing older individuals access to equity in their homes.
+Applicants must not be delinquent on any federal debt, including income taxes or federal student loans, to qualify for a reverse mortgage.
+Let’s look into what it takes to

 If you own property built after June 15, 1976, you qualify for a reverse mortgage.
 This only applies to houses, townhouses, condos, and manufactured homes.